AhmedSayed911/AhmedSayed911/README.md

                  /___/                /___/
 ```

-During my free time, I actively contribute to open-source projects on GitHub.
-Due to my significant contributions to DuckDuckGo, I was appointed as a maintainer and community leader with write access to all of DuckDuckGo's repositories.
-I have also made contributions to a variety of other open-source projects and organizations, including Mozilla, Angular, Svelte, Node.JS etc
+During my free time, I actively contribute to open-source projects on GitHub, I have also made contributions to a variety of other open-source projects and organizations.

-I also maintain and contribute to a lot of community open-source projects and libraries.
-Some of the communities includes [Tinkerhub Foundation](https://tinkerhub.org/), [Kites Foundation](https://kitesfoundation.org/), [Mozilla Foundation](https://foundation.mozilla.org/en/), [Patternfly](https://www.patternfly.org/) etc. I strongly believe that the true value of open-source is not just the code, it's the community around it.

-You can read more about me and my open source journey at my website: [https://www.gautamkrishnar.com/](https://www.gautamkrishnar.com/)

-I create most of my open-source projects to solve the challenges I encounter in life, with many more still waiting to be addressed.
-I am embarking on a quest to find solutions for each one, one problem at a time.

-#### Awards and Achievements
-- Won the 1st edition of [GitHub India Open Source Grants](https://github.blog/2021-09-12-recipients-open-source-grants-github-sponsors-india/)
-- Worked as [DuckDuckGo Community Leader](https://web.archive.org/web/20210727164606/https://help.duckduckgo.com/community/community-leaders/) and Maintainer
-- Won 1st place in Several Hackathons and events

 <details>
   <summary><b>🛠️&nbsp;&nbsp;Languages&nbsp;and&nbsp;Tools</b></summary>